+The Group granted options to employees under Approved and Unapproved Inland Revenue Share option schemes between November 1999 and November 2003.
 Since 2004 the Group has operated an Employee Share Save Scheme ("SAYE") which allows any employee who has more than six months service to purchase shares at a 20% discount to the average quoted market price of the Group shares at the date of grant.
 The associated savings contracts are three years at which point the employee can exercise their option to purchase the shares or take the amount saved, including interest, in cash.
 The scheme is administered by Yorkshire Building Society.

 On an annual basis since 2004 the Group awarded nil-paid options to senior management under the Group's Long Term Incentive Plan ("LTIP").
-The awards are conditional on the achievement of challenging performance targets as described on page 60 of the Remuneration Report.
+The awards are conditional on the achievement of challenging performance targets as described on page 70 of the Remuneration Report.
 The awards granted in 2004, 2005 and 2006 vested in full.
 The awards granted in 2007 and 2009 lapsed, and the awards granted in 2008 and 2010 partially vested.
+The awards granted in 2011 fully vested in the year.
+The weighted average share price at the date of exercise for options exercised in the year was £5.40 (2014: £4.50).